 \section{Introduction}

-Traffic congestion leads to significant time, fuel, financial, and environmental losses~\citep{Schrank2024}, highlighting the need for effective mitigation.
-Infrastructural strategies have been developed to resolve freeway congestion using a variable speed limit (VSL)~\citep{Lu2014,Khondaker2015} and/or ramp metering (RM)~\citep{Papageorgiou2002}.
-These strategies control freeway traffic via infrastructural upgrades, such as variable message signs (VMS) placed at least several hundred meters apart and ramp meters.
-Seminal strategies include an RM strategy named the asservissement lin\'{e}aire d'entr\'{e}e autorouti\`{e}re (ALINEA) for preventing mainstream congestion~\citep{Papageorgiou1991}, model predictive control (MPC)-based dynamic VSL strategies for suppressing a traffic shock wave (also known as a moving jam, traffic oscillation, or stop-and-go wave)~\citep{Hegyi2005, Han2017TRC}, a kinematic wave theory-based dynamic VSL strategy named the speed controlling algorithm using shockwave theory (SPECIALIST) for clearing a shock wave~\citep{Hegyi2008, Hegyi2010}, and the mainstream traffic flow control for suppressing capacity drop at bottlenecks~\citep{Carlson2010TranspSci, Carlson2010TRC}.
+Traffic congestion leads to significant time, fuel, financial, and environmental losses~\cite{Schrank2024}, highlighting the need for effective mitigation.
+Infrastructural strategies have been developed to resolve freeway congestion using a variable speed limit (VSL)~\cite{Lu2014,Khondaker2015} and/or ramp metering~\cite{Papageorgiou2002}.
+These strategies control freeway traffic via infrastructural upgrades, such as variable message signs placed at least several hundred meters apart and ramp meters.
+Seminal strategies include an ramp-metering strategy for preventing mainstream congestion~\cite{Papageorgiou1991}, model predictive control (MPC)-based dynamic VSL strategies for suppressing a traffic shock wave (also known as a moving jam, traffic oscillation, or stop-and-go wave)~\cite{Hegyi2005, Han2017TRC}, a kinematic wave theory-based dynamic VSL strategy named the SPEed ControllIng ALgorIthm using Shockwave Theory (SPECIALIST) for clearing a shock wave~\cite{Hegyi2008, Hegyi2010}, and the mainstream traffic flow control for suppressing capacity drop at bottlenecks~\cite{Carlson2010TranspSci, Carlson2010TRC}.